andyfraser/shop-demo/README.md

 php tests/run.php
 ```

-This will run all tests in the `tests/Unit/` directory and report on pass/fail status and assertion counts.
-The test suite includes specific tests for verifying the Dependency Injection container's ability to map interfaces to concrete implementations.
+The test suite covers Core components, Repositories, Services, and Models, including specific tests for verifying the Dependency Injection container's ability to map interfaces to concrete implementations.

 ---